rsalguero3/interview/README.md

 Results should be printed to standard output after following the build instructions.

-### Services
+### src.main.Services

-Each service has the ability to get routes.
-Services can retreive all routes or retrieve routes for a specific user.
+Each service has the ability to get routes. src.main.Services can retreive all routes or retrieve routes for a specific user.

 #### Strava